usafa-astro-331/Astro-331-2023-Spring/lab 01 electrical power/README.md

 Whenever you handle the Arduino or any microcontroller electronics, be sure that you have a grounding strap on, to prevent unintentional electro-static discharge (ESD).
 The strap should have contact with your skin and the banana plug end should plug into one of the grounding holes (indicated in red) on the front of your lab bench.
 There are two grounding plugs at each lab station.

-Build the electrical sensing components of FlatSAT.

-- INA 219 current sensor
-- LCD display (this is test equipment and will not be used in space)
+- connect power and ground lines

-Note: Arduino MKR ZERO uses 3.3 V logic and may be damaged if it sees input greater than 3.3 V. However, the LCD display requires 5 V power.
+  **Note**: Arduino MKR ZERO uses 3.3 V logic and may be damaged if it sees input greater than 3.3 V. However, the LCD display requires 5 V power.
 Take care to keep the 3.3 V, 5 V, and 25 V power lines separate (all grounds should be connected, including Arduino's ground pin).

   - Top rail: 3.3 V (diagram: orange wires)

     - 3.3 V supply comes from VCC pin of Arduino

   - Bottom rail: 25 V (solar array---yellow wires)
   - 5V is supplied directly to the LCD from Arduino's 5V output pin (red wires)

 ![solar_bb](sources/solar_bb.svg)

+- Install current sensing and readout components on FlatSAT.

+  - INA 219 current sensor

+  - LCD display (this is test equipment and will not be used in space)

 ### INA 219 current sensor